Johncci/battleship-wars/README.md

 ## <u>**Gameplay**</u> ##

 Battleship wars is an enjoyable game of chance.
 In my version of the game, The player picks a grid size between 5 and 26 squared and then the ships are automatically spread scross the grid.
-The larger the grid the harder the game with the largest grids being near impossible to beat.
+The larger the grid the harder the game, with the largest grids being near impossible to beat.
 For this reason you will receive a count at the end of how many battleships you hit so you can keep score of your best efforts on different sized grids.
 The aim of the game is to correctly guess a row and a column to find the battleship.
-The hits are denotated by and 'X' and the misses by a '-'.
-You get 23 attempts to guess the battleship location and when your turns are used up the game is over unless you have correctly found all ten battleships.
+The hits are denotated by an 'X' and the misses by a '-'.
+You get 23 attempts to guess the battleship location and when your turns are used up the game is over or you have correctly found all ten battleships before you run out of turns.

 ## <u>**User experience**</u> ##